On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Data Availability

-\begin{dataavailability} This study uses numerical data only.
+This study uses numerical data only.
 All of the models and data sets are produced by the authors.
-The numerical model used to perform the simulations \citep{ampuero2012sem2dpack} is available at the following link https://github.com/jpampuero/sem2dpack.
+The numerical model used to perform the simulations \citep{ampuero2012sem2dpack} is available at the following link {\url{https://github.com/jpampuero/sem2dpack}}.
 The module developed by \cite{thomas2017effect} to simulate dynamic damage will be shared on request to the corresponding author.
-We provide a Matlab code to check a given initial stress field and plot Figure 3 \href{https://github.com/louisejeandetribes/PreStress_2Dplanestrain.git}{here}. \end{dataavailability}
+We provide a Matlab code to check a given initial stress field and plot Figure 3 {\url{https://github.com/louisejeandetribes/PreStress_2Dplanestrain.git}}